akka/akka/akka-docs/scala/routing.rst

 The balancing dispatcher is in charge of running the actors while the routers are in charge of deciding which message goes where.
-A router can also have children that span multiple actor systems, even remote ones, but a dispatcher lives insidea a single actor system.
+A router can also have children that span multiple actor systems, even remote ones, but a dispatcher lives inside a single actor system.

-A common pattern is to configure a :class:`RoundRobinRouter` with a :class:`BalancingDispatcher`.
-In this context the round robin router is only a logical grouping of the actors since they all share a single :class:`Mailbox` for their messages.
-This setup is used more as a convenience since all the newly created routees of the round robin router will get the same dispatcher as the router.

-When using them together there are some configuration settings to take into account.
+When using a :class:`RoundRobinRouter` with a :class:`BalancingDispatcher` there are some configuration settings to take into account.

 - There can only be ``nr-of-instances`` messages being processed at the same time no matter how many threads are configured for the